 4.4 Enforceability.
 This Agreement constitutes the legal, valid, and binding obligation of Buyer enforceable against Buyer in accordance with its terms, subject to applicable bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors’ rights generally and general principles of equity.

 4.5 Brokers.
 No broker or finder has acted for or on behalf of Buyer or any Affiliate of Buyer in connection with this Agreement or the transactions contemplated by this Agreement.
-No broker or finder is entitled to any brokerage or finder’s fee, or to any commission, based in any way on agreements, arrangements or understandings made by or on behalf of Buyer or any Affiliate of Buyer for which Sellers have or will have any liabilities or obligations (contingent or otherwise).
+No broker or finder is entitled to any brokerage or finder’s fee, or to any commission, based in any way on agreements, arrangements or understandings made by or on behalf of Buyer or any Affiliate of Buyer for which Seller have or will have any liabilities or obligations (contingent or otherwise).

 4.6 Suits.
 There are no legal, administrative, or arbitration proceedings, suits, claims, or investigations pending which could prohibit Buyer’s acquisition or ownership of the Assets or the consummation of the transactions contemplated hereby or, to the knowledge of Buyer, threatened (a) to which Buyer is a Party and (b) that would have a Material Adverse Effect.

 4.7 Available Funds.
-On the Closing Date, Buyer shall have immediately available funds in an amount sufficient to consummate the purchase of the Assets from Sellers.
+On the Closing Date, Buyer shall have immediately available funds in an amount sufficient to consummate the purchase of the Assets from Seller.

 4.8 Survival of Representations and Warranties of Buyer.
 The representations and warranties of Buyer set forth in this Agreement shall survive the Closing to the extent provided in Article 10.